LinuxProgramador/Encoder/README.md

 Disclaimer
 The author assumes no responsibility for any misuse of this tool.
 It was developed strictly for educational and research purposes.

+IMPORTANT INFORMATION: Make sure you have the same version of Python3 on the computer where the obfuscated code is created and where it will be executed.

 RECOMMENDATION: Run encode.py first and then pass obfuscate.py to it, also recommended one round each

 Dependencies: